Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Loan for Business

-What is Udyog Aadhaar Loan?
+What is an Udyog Aadhaar loan?

-What is Udyog Aadhaar Loan?
+What is an Udyog Aadhaar loan?

 Traditionally, setting up a new business and getting a startup business loan has been a major challenge in India.
 Entrepreneurs often have to run from one office to another, getting stuck in time-consuming bureaucratic processes and handling reams of paperwork.

-What is Udyog and Udyog Aadhaar?
+What are Udyog and Udyog Aadhaar?

 Such funding is commonly offered under an Udyog loan scheme aimed at boosting entrepreneurship, improving cash flow, and supporting expansion needs.

 • Applicant age: The business owner should be at least 18 years old.
+The maximum age limit is 70 at the time of loan maturity.

 • Financial standing: Lenders may assess basic credit history or income stability.